Kashmiri students allegedly attacked in Punjab college after India-Pakistan T20 match

 “We were in our hostel rooms when we heard some noise coming from outside,” Shoaib, another student told the news website.
 “We went to see what is happening and saw some people attacking Kashmiri students in the other block.
 They had broken the window panes of their rooms and were continuously shouting ‘you are Pakistanis’.”

+“They also raised azadi [freedom] slogans,” the official told The Indian Express.

+Sangrur Senior Superintendent of Police Swapan Sharma said that the matter has settled down now.
+“Both sides have offered their apologies in front of the police and college authorities today [Monday] morning,” he said.

-Nasir Khuehami, a spokesperson of the Jammu and Kashmir Students Association said that he had received distress phone calls from Kashmiri students in other Punjab colleges as well.
+Nasir Khuehami, a spokesperson of the Jammu and Kashmir Students Association, said that he had received distress phone calls from Kashmiri students in other Punjab colleges as well.

+“Kashmiri students who were assaulted in Sangur Punjab and Kharar Mohali, told me that they were rescued and saved by only locals and Punjabi students,” Khuehami tweeted.

+In another series of tweets, he demanded the immediate arrest of all those involved in the attack and that adequate arrangements are made for Kashmiri students in the state.